AnneOkk/anne_web/content/talk/2023-thriving/index.md

 ---
-title: Thriving at work presentation
+title: Thriving at work
 draft: false
 event: 'Harvard University - Learning Innovation Laboratory (LILA)'
 event_url:
 location: remote
-summary: "Enablers of thriving at work in organizations"
+summary: "Enablers of thriving at work"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.